SamMureu/Game-Analysis-using-SQL/README.md

 (`P_ID`).
 Output should contain player ID, device ID, and first login datetime.
-11. For each player and date, determine how many `kill_counts` were played by the player so far.
-a) Using window functions
-b) Without window functions
+11. For each player and date, determine how many `kill_counts` were played by the player so far. a).
+Using window functions b).
+Without window functions
 12. Find the cumulative sum of stages crossed over `start_datetime` for each `P_ID`, excluding the most recent `start_datetime`.
 13. Extract the top 3 highest sums of scores for each `Dev_ID` and the corresponding `P_ID`.
 14. Find players who scored more than 50% of the average score, scored by the sum of scores for each `P_ID`.
 15. Create a stored procedure to find the top `n` `headshots_count` based on each `Dev_ID` and rank them in increasing order using `Row_Number`.
-Display the difficulty
+Display the difficulty as well.